HoustonJ2013/Udacity_Nanodegree_RL/deep-reinforcement-learning/p2_continuous-control/README.md

 The second version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 # 3. Project Folder Stuctures
-- Banana_Linux/   Banana environment for linux
+- Reacher_Linux/   Reacher environment for linux
-- dqn/ source code for DQN agent, replay buffers and nn models
+- agents/ source codes for two agents, DDPG and PPO.
+The submitted solution was solved by DDPG
 - models/ scores log and solved nn models
 - notebook/ analysis notebooks for environment and results
+- logs/ training logs for model and hyper parameter tests
 - vidoes/ gif for display

 # 4. Run Test